 If a client does not own a vehicle, but has an outstanding ignition interlock requirement, they can install the interlock in a non-owned vehicle, to include leased vehicles.
 The owner, or leasing company, must completely fill out the "VASAP Consent to Install Form".
+This form is located in under the "Tools" tab in TREDS.
 An exception to this would be a leasing company that refuses to sign the "VASAP Consent to Install Form".
 In this instance, ASAP will accept the lienholder's signed release form.

-In instances where an installation has already been entered into the DMV system for a client, but their record still shows a "no active title", the ASAP shall give the client the title number of the vehicle and instruct them to go to the DMV to have the vehicle deleted from their history.
+In instances where an installation has already been entered into the DMV system for a client but their record still shows a "no active title", the ASAP shall give the client the title number of the vehicle and instruct them to go to the DMV to have the vehicle deleted from their history.